 Brentford approach Liverpool over transfer for Caoimhin Kelleher as Bayer Leverkusen close in on Mark Flekken

-Brentford make an approach for Liverpool goalkeeper Caoimhin Kelleher; Bayer Leverkusen are closing in on the signing of first-choice Bees goalkeeper Mark Flekken; Brentford have a long-standing interest in Kelleher
+Brentford make an approach for Liverpool goalkeeper Caoimhin Kelleher; West Ham and Leeds interested; Liverpool value him at above £20m; Bayer Leverkusen are closing in on the signing of first-choice Bees goalkeeper Mark Flekken; Brentford have a long-standing interest in Kelleher; L

+West Ham and Leeds have joined Brentford in the race to sign Liverpool goalkeeper Caoimhin Kelleher.

+Sky Sports News understands Thomas Frank's side made an approach to sign the player on Wednesday, who the Reds value in excess of £20m.

-Brentford have approached Liverpool over signing goalkeeper Caoimhin Kelleher - as Bayer Leverkusen close in on Mark Flekken.
+The Bees are in search of a first-choice goalkeeper as Bayer Leverkusen close in on the signing of Mark Flekken.

 The west London club are open to selling Flekken to the German club, who have just appointed Erik ten Hag as manager, and discussions are also underway to that end.